dustinfarris/ember-django-adapter/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-django-adapter.svg)](http://emberobserver.com/addons/ember-django-adapter)

+[Ember Data][] is a core Ember.js library that provides a store and ORM for working with your Ember models.
+Ember Data works with JSON API out of the box, however "Ember Data is designed to be agnostic to the underlying persistence mechanism".
+To that end, Ember Data encourages the use of adapters to manage communication with various backend APIs.

-This Ember addon enables the use of [Django REST Framework][] as an API backend.
-The addon is compatible with [ember-cli][] version 0.2.7 and higher, and Ember Data v1.0.0-beta.18.
+This adapter enables the use of [Django REST Framework][] as an API backend for Ember Data.
+The addon is compatible with [ember-cli][] version 0.2.7 and higher, and Ember Data v1.0.0-beta.19.

 Community